 Importance of A Cash Flow Forecast

-Consistently across various surveys the number one cause of a business failing is lack of working capital and poor cash-flow management.
+Consistently across various surveys, the number one cause of a business failing is lack of working capital and poor cash-flow management.
+This is why you should never underestimate the importance of a cash flow forecast.

 Profit is not cash